A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-Alongside their frequency-based CAN IDS paper, Han et al. \cite{Han_Kwak_Kim_2018} at HCRL published their dataset composed of three different vehicles (Hyundai Sonata, Kia Soul, Chevrolet Spark).
+Alongside their timing-based CAN IDS paper, Han et al. \cite{Han_Kwak_Kim_2018} at HCRL published their dataset composed of three different vehicles (Hyundai Sonata, Kia Soul, Chevrolet Spark).
 On each car, they collected ambient data and ran three different types of injection attacks that caused the vehicles to malfunction.
-Note that a different version of this dataset is also published for an IDS challenge (\url{http://ocslab.hksecurity.net/Datasets/datachallenge2019/car}), which we do not include in our survey.
+Note that a different version of this dataset is also published for an IDS challenge (\url{http://ocslab.hksecurity.net/Datasets/datachallenge2019/car}), which we do not include in our survey. \hr{The original use of the dataset was to test a CAN anomaly detection algorithm using a survival analysis model. }